SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 A restart is required for traffic collection to take effect.

-## Collecting Logs for Artifactory
+## Collecting Logs for JFrog Artifactory

 This procedure documents how to collect logs from JFrog Artifactory into Sumo Logic.